Fonsonis/Global-Track-Trends/README.md

-# Spotify Top 50 Spain - React App
+# Spotify Top 50 - React App

 This project is a React application that displays the current Top 50 tracks in Spain from Spotify.